turbonomic/data-ingestion-framework/example/azure-loganalytics/README.md

 * The IDs of the log analytics workspaces that are connected to the virtual machines for which you want to get the memory metrics.

 ### Deploy the metric server
-It is recommend to deploy the metric server in the same cluster where your `turbodif` probe is running.
 The [deploy](https://github.com/turbonomic/data-ingestion-framework/tree/master/example/azure-loganalytics/deploy) subddirectory provides a sample yaml to create a deployment and a service:

 #### Create an `azure` kubernetes secret object that contains the azure account information:
 * Create an `azure-target` file with the required azure target account information: